manthanank/cheatsheets/content/blog/javascript/index.md

 console.log(array); // Output: ["a", "b", "c"]
 ```

 **push** - It is used to add one or more elements to the end of an array and return the new length of the array.
-The push() method modifies the original array.
+It modifies the original array.

 ```javascript
 let array = ['a', 'b', 'c'];